 In adult dogs, the situation is usually different: after ingestion, the larvae migrate through the intestinal wall and into other tissues in the body, where they enter a dormant state.
-In a pregnant female, the larvae become active again, and the larvae can cross the placenta into the pups, and be secreted in the milk after birth.
+In a pregnant female, the larvae become active again.
+The larvae can cross the placenta into the pups and be secreted in the milk after birth.

 They can also produce an active adult roundworm infection in the mother's intestines; when this happens, the mother sheds numerous eggs that can also infect the pups.

-Toxocara catis, a far less common species of roundworm, is more often seen in older dogs and cats than in puppies.
+Toxocara Catis is a far less common species of roundworm.
+It is more often seen in older dogs and cats than in puppies.
 It is also less likely to infect humans.
 While its life cycle is different from that of Toxocara canis, symptoms are similar.